On June 19, 1623, French mathematician, physicist, inventor, writer and Catholic theologian Blaise Pascal was born.

-“It is not certain that everything is uncertain.” is one of the many profound insights that philosopher and mathematician Blaise Pascal (1623-1662) published in his seminal work entiteled “Pensées” (Thoughts, published in 1669, after his death).
+“It is not certain that everything is uncertain.” is one of the many profound insights that Blaise Pascal published in his seminal work entitled “Pensées” (Thoughts, published in 1669, after his death).
 He literally had versatile scientific interests, as he provided influential contributions in the field of mathematics, physics, engineering, as well as in religious philosophy.
 Blaise Pascal was a child prodigy educated by his father Étienne Pascal, a tax collector in Rouen.
 His mother died when he was only three years old.
 As the father did not like the way school was taught at that time he decided to instruct Blaise and his three siblings at home by himself.
 In particular he put emphasis on learning the classic languages Latin and Greek.
 But he considered not to teach geometry to Blaise because he felt the topic was too enticing and attractive.

 Geometry is the branch of mathematics that deals with points, lines, angles, surfaces, and solids.
 Blaise’s father thought that if exposed to geometry and mathematics too soon, Blaise would abandon the study of classics.
 But, this ban on mathematics made Blaise even more curious.
 On his own he experimented with geometrical figures.
 He invented his own names for geometrical terms because he had not been taught the standard terms.
 He discovered that the sum of the angles of a triangle are two right angles and, when his father found out, he relented and allowed Blaise a copy of Euclid‘s standard textbook on mathematics.
 Some people believe that Blaise was twelve years old when he started attending meetings of a mathematical academy together with his father.
 Others suppose that he did not attend the meetings until he was about sixteen.
 In any case he was far younger than the adults who were there.